hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

 ## Implement your own skeleton discovery

 Following is a template you can use for the skeleton discovery.
-Just copy and adapt it tho your special use case.
+Just copy and adapt it to your special use case.

 ```
 @timed